 The world's largest economiesThe economic strength of a country is determined by its gross domestic product (GDP).
 In other words, the amount of all income generated in the country from the sale of goods and services.

-With a GDP of 21.0 trillion USD, the USA is by far the world's largest economy in this ranking for 2020.
-It is followed by China in 2nd place with a GDP of still 14,722.7 tn USD.
-Canada is also quite far ahead in the international comparison and could occupy the 9th place in this ranking.
+With a GDP of 23.32 trillion dollars, the USA is by far the world's largest economy in this ranking for 2021.
+It is followed by China in second place with a GDP of 17.73 trillion dollars.
+Canada is also quite far ahead in the international comparison and occupies the ninth place in this ranking.

 ► The richest countries in the world